-This program has been made possible with funding through UT HB 224: Pollinator Amendments (2021)
+This program has been made possible with funding through UT HB 224 (2021) and UT HB 251 (2025).
+HB 251 moved the program from a pilot program to a permanent program in Utah.

 To Apply: Visit our program website Bit.ly/Utah-Pollinator for more information, questions, and to apply for the program.